 Mary Fleming – Engagement & Marketing Manager

-Mary is a current Creativity & Change student who left the dark side of corporate marketing behind for the wonderful world of NGO’s in 2018.
+Mary is a graduate of Multimedia Production and left the dark side of corporate marketing for the wonderful world of NGO’s in 2018.
 It was a pet rabbit called Pierre who originally inspired Mary to live more consciously and try to encourage others to do the same, and when she’s not asking people what their star sign is you’ll find her over-watering her plants or up-cycling some junk at home.
 It’s Mary’s job to make sure that students across Ireland know what opportunities are available to them through STAND, and also to ensure that they don’t go ‘uuugh’ when they look at our communications.

 Stories straight to your inbox that challenge how you think about the world.